Kansas Models and Innovations

 - Intervention: Children's Mercy Kansas City offers a telemedicine option for allergy/asthma/immunology visits.

-- Results: In 2017, Children's Mercy had 338 encounters from patients in rural counties.
-Patients and their families report satisfaction with the telemedicine visits, which a six-month study found to be as effective as in-person visits.
+- Results: In 2018 to date, Children's Mercy has had 320 Asthma/Allergy/Immunology encounters from patients in rural counties.
+Patients and their families report a 98% satisfaction rate with the telemedicine visits, which a six-month study found to be as effective as in-person visits.

 Updated/reviewed May 2018